 - Offering a Mostly Open Source Software (MOSS) approach where the proprietary components are lean and leverage maximum possible amount of built-in objects and tools whose open source model allows the ensuing community to easily and collaboratively build upon the core spatialization model and fine-tune system to their specific needs, including additional filtering and other techniques that further enhance its core functionality.

 What arguably sets D4 apart from other spatialization approaches is its accessibility and malleability.
 Alongside the usual azimuth and elevation parameters that enable it to serve as a drop-in replacement for the existing spatialization approaches, D4 also offers an array of interactive and time-based tools for manipulating spatial audio, making it suitable for hobbyists and professionals alike.
-These include options like radius, a high precision version of VBAP‘s source spread that enables growing a sound source akin to a spotlight, and more importantly the Spatial Mask, and Motion Blur.
+These include options like Radius, a high precision version of VBAP‘s source spread that enables growing a sound source akin to a spotlight, and, more importantly, the Motion Blur, Spatial Mask, and the Binaural Mesh.

 The Spatial Mask mimics its visual counterpart by allowing users to specify predetermined amplitude limits onto each physical source or loudspeaker.
 Each sound source or an audio bus can have its own mask.
 Where the Spatial Mask is 0 (zero), no sound will come out no matter the source position or amplitude, whereas where it is 1 (one) the mask will have no effect on the sound source as it traverses target loudspeaker.
 Therefore, as the sound source traverses the HDLA, its output will be limited by the Spatial Mask.
 Consequently, D4 leverages MaxMSP‘s Jitter library to empower its users for the first time ever to paint spatial sound.
 The built-in Mask Editor offers visual rendering of each loudspeaker’s Spatial Mask, enabling complex spatial mapping that goes beyond a simple point and spherically expanding source.
 More importantly, the mask can read from any grayscale multidimensional array and can be imported from just about any data source that is readable by the Jitter library.
 From video (e.g. with its RGB channels split into three masks and therefore three sources) to abstract multidimensional data sets, Spatial Mask can render such data by leveraging to the fullest extent human ability to perceive audio spatially.
 This makes it particularly fit for pursuing research in the area of spatial data sonification, artistic production, as well as the movie industry.

 D4‘s focus is on optimization.
 It dynamically creates only minimal amount of necessary objects to offer the desired functionality.
 As such, numbers of outputs are dynamically generated using supporting scripts at runtime.
 The library implementation also utilizes parallel processing to the extent afforded by the MaxMSP (version 7).
 As part of its original launch in 2014 D4 has been utilized in the Virginia Tech ICAT Cube for the inaugural tornado simulation with 128 channels of audio at 48KHz 24-bit using Dante interface with single audio buffer size of 256 bytes (or 5.33ms) with 21 simultaneous audio streams, 5 of which were in constant motion, for a total of 1,018 software audio streams being mixed down to 128 physical channels.
 No audio dropouts were observed in the said scenario.
 In 2019, with new optimizations introduced in the version 2.3.0, MaxMSP and the library were further pushed as part of a new composition titled Traces to utilize 130 (124.4.2) channels of audio, while increasing the number of software audio streams to 7,955, or almost 800% over the Tornado implementation, with the number of function calls increasing 500% from 5,103 in the tornado simulation to 25,337.
 D4has also served as the foundation for a NSF-funded research and comes with an example of sonified spatial mask generated from the rich 3D geospatial data.
 Today, library is used worldwide among professionals and universities.

 Best of all, D4 is designed to leverage maximum amount of builtin MaxMSP resources.
 With the exception of the two proprietary externals responsible for the computation of the LBAP algorithm and its rendition, all of the abstractions, editors, and supporting tools are free and open source, published under the Creative Commons Attribution 3.0 United States License designed to encourage customization and derivative work.
 Unlike other spatialization algorithms whose implementations tend to be exclusively black box solutions, this hybrid approach leaves plenty of room for users and researchers to extend its functionality, embed such functionality in their own projects, and share the ensuing findings and improvements with the community at large.